 4. Can Federal, State, or local government pensions also result in dual benefit reductions in an employee's railroad retirement annuity?

 Yes.
-Tier I benefits for employees first eligible for a railroad retirement annuity and a Federal, State, or local government pension after 1985 may be reduced for receipt of a public pension based, in part or in whole, on employment not covered by social security or railroad retirement after 1956.
+The tier I portion of a railroad retirement annuity for employees first eligible for a railroad retirement annuity and a Federal, State, or local government pension after 1985 may be reduced for receipt of a public pension based, in part or in whole, on employment not covered by social security or railroad retirement after 1956.
 This may also apply to certain other payments not covered by railroad retirement or social security, such as payments from a non-profit organization or a foreign government or a foreign employer.
-Usually, an employee’s tier I benefit will not be reduced by more than 1/2 of his or her pension from noncovered employment.
-However, if the employee is under age 65 and receiving a disability annuity, the tier I benefit may be reduced by an added amount if the pension from noncovered employment is a public disability benefit.
+Usually, the tier I portion of an employee’s annuity will not be reduced by more than 1/2 of his or her pension from noncovered employment.
+However, if the employee is under age 65 and receiving a railroad retirement disability annuity, the tier I portion may be reduced by an added amount if the pension from noncovered employment is a public disability benefit.

 Military service pensions, payments by the Department of Veterans Affairs, or certain benefits payable by a foreign government as a result of a totalization agreement between that government and the United States will not cause a reduction.